Dynamical crossover behavior in the relaxation of quenched quantum many-body systems: extended Ising Model

 then asymptotically, the scaling relation will be dominated by the term giving the slowest decay, that is the one with the least negative power.
 However, at intermediate times, it may happen that because of disparity in the size of the prefactors $a_i$, a term with a power which is not the least negative, may dominate.
 For the case demonstrated in Figs.~\ref{spec3} and \ref{crossover}, due to the presence of two kinds of saddles, the decay is given by

-At smaller times (but large enough for the SPA to work) the first term dominates because $c\gg d$.
+{Although the coefficients $c$ and $d$ are naturally complex and oscillatory in time, since we are only interested in the overall power law scaling behavior, we set all oscillatory terms and overall phase factors as unity and treat $c$ and $d$ as real, positive quantities.
+This is justified because the oscillatory terms do not have any interference effect as the frequencies of these oscillations are very different.
+This is because the frequencies correspond to the energies at different saddle points (For further details, see Appendix \ref{appendix_0}).} At smaller times (but large enough for the SPA to work) the first term dominates because $c\gg d$.
 At a time $t_0=c/d$ the two terms become comparable and there is a crossover from $t^{-3/2}$ to $t^{-1/2}$ behavior.
 The coefficients $c$ and $d$ have been calculated from Eqs.~\ref{IA} and \ref{IB} and the corresponding scaling shown in Fig.~\ref{crossover}.